Contributed By Old South British Chambers

 If a baseless claim is advanced, indemnity costs may apply, but these seldom if ever arise in tax cases where the IR position will be addressed on cogent grounds.
 The TRA may award costs against a party for bad conduct in the proceedings.

 IR does not usually litigate without being confident of its case.
-In its 2019 reporting year, IR won 78% of litigated cases, down from 89.1% in the 2018 reporting year.
+In its 2021 reporting year, IR won 83.3% of litigated cases.
+This success rate has been fairly constant over recent years.
 It is therefore very uncommon for a taxpayer to be awarded indemnity costs.
 IR has successfully made indemnity cost claims against some taxpayers.

-Save for elements of the tax disputes process, there are no tax-related ADR mechanisms in New Zealand.
-It is possible to mitigate the chance of a dispute arising by seeking an advance ruling or a short-process ruling, but that process can be time-consuming and expensive (see 6.2 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests).
+Save for elements of the tax disputes process (chiefly the facilitated conference stage), there are no tax-related ADR mechanisms in New Zealand.
+It is possible to mitigate the chance of a dispute arising by seeking an advance ruling or a short-process ruling, but that process can be time-consuming and expensive (see 6.4 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests).

 As to criminal cases, it is not possible to identify criminal prosecution numbers until they have been concluded and reported.
-In its 2019 reporting year, IR confirmed that it had commenced 92 prosecutions and completed 68 dealing with tax evasion or fraud.
+In its 2021 annual report, IR confirmed that it had completed 50 serious prosecutions to 30 June 2021 and that a further 97 live tax prosecutions were before the courts at that date.

-Sums at stake in those High Court matters range from NZD625,000 to more than NZD60 million, however smaller sums were at issue in administrative matters.
+Sums at stake in the higher court matters range from several hundreds of thousands of New Zealand dollars to many millions, however smaller sums were often at issue in administrative matters.
 High Court criminal appeals as to conviction and/or sentence are more numerous but are not easily collated.

 There is no publicly available information about criminal cases in the District Court.
-However, IR has stated that in 2019 it completed 68 prosecutions for tax-related offending, which would have been heard in the District Court.
+However, IR has stated that in the year to June 2021 it completed 50 prosecutions for serious tax-related offending, which would have been heard in the District Court.

 The following guidelines are unlikely to be exclusive to New Zealand, and neither will they be exhaustive of the matters to be considered in advising and representing parties engaged in tax controversy.